gr8b/zabbix-module-uitwix/README.md

 - Allow users to manually reposition modal windows within the body area.\
   _Please note that manually changing the position of the modal window is not saved._
 - Modify main navigation color scheme and background color.
+- Allow users to change the background color of tags when the tag string or tag value string matches a specific value.

 ### Development